Filipino Heritage Month

 Filipino Heritage Month is a month-long celebration in Canada that takes place every June.
 The work for the declaration of Filipino Heritage Month was started by Paulina Corpuz of Toronto, Ontario, through a petition.
 Through the sponsorship of Councillor Neethan Shan, a motion was submitted at the City of Toronto Council and with the endorsement of about 50 people and organizations, the motion was approved by the council unanimously.
-It was finally declared in Canada on October 30, 2018, Motion M-155, through the authorship of MP Salma Zahid, Liberal MP, Scarborough Center.
+It was finally declared in Canada on October 30, 2018, Motion M-155, through the authorship of MP Salma Zahid, Liberal MP, Scarborough Centre.

 History

 The work to declare June as a Filipino Heritage Month started in November 2016.
 Paulina Corpuz, Toronto-based community leader and President of the Philippine Advancement Through Arts and Culture (PATAC), first raised this idea with Ontario New Democratic Party Members of Provincial Parliament (MPPs).
 With the help of Laura Casselman, Corpuz met with the NDP MPP and was advised to submit a petition through the OLA process.
 Signatures were gathered at various community events held from June 2016 until August 2017.

 In October 2017, Corpuz attended a Filipino Workers consultation organized by Neethan Shan, a Toronto City Councillor (Ward 42, Scarborough Rouge River).
 In that consultation, Shan offered to sponsor a motion to declare the month of June as Filipino Heritage Month, at the Toronto City Council.
 A Filipino Heritage Month motion was introduced by Councillor Neethan Shan, in November 2017 with the help of Corpuz who had started the petition in November 2016, gathered endorsements from 50 individuals and organizations.
 The City council passed the motion unanimously.

 As a result of the motion passed at the City of Toronto, the provincial government of Ontario and the federal government of Canada took notice.

 Several days after the passing, MPP Raymond Cho of the Progressive Conservative presented a motion to declare June as Filipino Heritage Month.
 This was defeated.
 Recognizing the importance of the Filipino Canadian community but not willing to work together, the three political parties forwarded their own members' bill version to declare June as Filipino Heritage Month.